PlanetSideGoblinMod/PlanetSideGoblinMod/README.md

 #### How to Help

-We whole-heartedly welcome anyone interested in any aspect of game development, from UX design (which is the most important) to art and literature and architecture to 3D engine and network programming.
+We whole-heartedly welcome anyone interested in any aspect of game development, from UX design (which is the most important) to 3D modeling and art and literature and architecture to 3D engine and network programming.
 We need 10,000 testers lmfao

 All of GOBs are automatic ~~unpaid~~ interns.
 Anyone with the word `goblin` in their character names is forced to intern.